ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Building-a-Visual-Robot-Model-with-URDF-from-Scratch.rst

 Now we finish the model off with a few more shapes: feet, wheels, and head.
 Most notably, we add a sphere and a some meshes.
-We’ll also add few other pieces that we’ll use later.
+We'll also add few other pieces that we'll use later.
 `[Source: 05-visual.urdf] <https://github.com/ros/urdf_tutorial/blob/ros2/urdf/05-visual.urdf>`_

 .. code-block:: xml